Greater Flamingos of Sicily, Italy

 During the second location, a young family arrived to look at the birds.
 I invited a little girl to sit by me and tried to get her to use my binoculars to help her see the birds, she tried, but was unsuccessful, but it was a special moment I will remember.
 And hopefully, one day she will become a wildlife photographer or an environmentalist who helps protect the birds.

 I hear many people say, Ah, my cellphone is so good, I don’t need a camera.
-The first image, in this series, is taken with my cellphone, the second one is with my camera.
+The first image, in this series, is taken with my cellphone, the second one I photographed with my Nikon Z8.
 Yet, it is not just the camera that makes a good photo, it is the years of experience and the understanding of the tools you are using.
 I admit some great candid shots or landscape shots can be taken with a cellphone - if you know what you are doing.
 The same applies to an expensive camera.
 If you do not have the skills, the image will be no better than a cellphone.

 I was so drawn to the area and the birds; I really didn’t want to leave.
 I hope you have enjoyed reading about these rare birds, birds we do not have in the U.S.